Table of Contents

 Note

 The .tgz file cannot be deleted or moved to another location after being imported into Unity.
-It should be placed in a suitable location before import.
-It is generally recommended to store it in the Packages folder of the Unity project for version control.
+It is recommended to place this file in an appropriate location before import, typically within the Packages folder of the Unity project for convenient version control.

 Import samples

-Open the Package Manager via the menu Window > Package Manager, select EasyAR Sense Unity Plugin, and choose **All Samples** on the right side to import all samples at once.
+Open Package Manager via Window > Package Manager, select EasyAR Sense Unity Plugin, then choose **All Samples** on the right to import all samples at once.

 ImportSample